bboehmke/docker-hub-limit-exporter/example/docker-compose/README.md

 ## Build image

-In order to run locally, build the Docker image first.
+In order to run locally, build the Docker image in the repository root directory first.

 ```
+cd ../..

 make docker

+cd example/docker-compose
 ```

 ## Run Exporter, Prometheus and Grafana